 - Student Opportunities

 Find your place abroad

 The College of Arts, Sciences, and Business, in partnership with the Office of International and Cultural Affairs, is offering a number of new faculty-led study abroad opportunities for the summer 2017 semester.
-These trips range from two to four weeks, and include three credit courses in disciplines ranging from literature and Spanish to choir and geological engineering.
-The programs span the length of the globe, with trips planned to Iceland, Nicaragua, and Germany and Austria.
+These trips range from two to four weeks, and include three credit courses in disciplines ranging from literature to geological engineering.
+The programs span the length of the globe, with trips planned to Iceland and Nicaragua.

 Summer 2017 offerings